ros-sports/ros-sports-docs/index.rst

 The organization develops and maintains a range of open source ROS libraries on `Github`_ and works closely with teams that participate in robotics sports competitions.

+We are setting up a `Discord Server`_, where we are building a ROS Sports community, come join!

 .. image:: images/ssl_game_play.png